IdanAchituve/IdanAchituve.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Idan, a research scientist at Sony Israel.
+I am Idan, a researcher at Sony Israel.
 My position is academically inclined, aiming at producing research papers in machine learning.
 I am always looking for collaborations, so if you want to work together please don't hesitate to reach out.<br>
 I hold a Ph.D. from Bar-Ilan University where I was supervised by Prof. Gal Chechik (CS department and NVIDIA), and Dr. Ethan Fetaya (EE department).<br>
 I am interested in both theoretical and practical aspects of machine and deep learning across various domains, e.g., images, texts, speech, and exact sciences.
 In general, I find the probabilistic modeling approach most compelling.
 Most recently I have been working on probabilistic generative models and Bayesian deep learning.<br>
 I hold a MSc degree in Computer Science and a BSc degree in Engineering, both with honors.
 Before my MSc degree, I worked for several years as a Data Scientist at RSA. <br>
+My CV can be found [here](https://IdanAchituve.github.io/files/Idan_Achituve_Resume.pdf)

+# Updates
+# ======
+# **[May 19th, 2025]** Our paper *Few-Shot Speech Deepfake Detection Adaptation with Gaussian Processes* got accepted to Interspeech 2025! <br>
+# **[May 1st, 2025]** Our paper *Inverse Problem Sampling in Latent Space Using Sequential Monte Carlo* got accepted to ICML 2025! <br>

 Publications
 ======